Shaki, Oyo State

-Shaki (also Saki) is a city-town situated in the northern part of Oyo State in western Nigeria.
+Shaki (also Saki) is a city situated in the northern part of Oyo State in western Nigeria.

 Location

 The terrain is hilly.
 The town lies near the source of the Ofiki River, the chief tributary of the Ogun River, about 40 miles (60 km) from the Benin border.
 It is referred to as the food basket of Oyo State because of its agricultural activities.
 It is the headquarters of Saki West local government authority.